petherEm/petherEm/README.md

 I was integrating new payment methods, improving the customer onboarding and verification process and driving the overall WU digital product strategy for Central Europe.
 I also held various Business, Operations and Compliance roles in ABN Amro Bank, Royal Bank of Scotland, State Street Bank and Western Union.

-Since I was 8, I have been passionate about programming and learning foreign languages. **I am fluent in English, French and advanced in Spanish.
+Since I was 8, I have been passionate about programming and learning foreign languages. **I am fluent in English, French and advanced in Spanish (C1).
 I am native Polish.**